Transport of Spin and Mass at Normal-Superfluid Interfaces in the Unitary Fermi Gas: Scattering formulation and Current densities

 \subsection{Scattering states and coefficients}

 Transport across the normal-superfluid interface can be described in terms of quasiparticle reflection and transmission coefficients~\cite{blonder1982transition}.
 Scattering of quasiparticles at the normal-superfluid interface of a spin-imbalanced Fermi gas has been discussed previously in Refs.~\cite{van_schaeybroeck2007normal-superfluid,van_schaeybroeck2009normal-superfluid,parish2009evaporative}.
-We extend previous results by including the Hartree energies and polaron effective mass in the scattering problem.
-We use the resulting scattering coefficients to calculate the currents of spin up and spin down fermions across the interface.
+We extend previous results by including the Hartree energies and polaron effective mass in the scattering problem, and by using the resulting scattering coefficients to calculate the currents of spin up and spin down fermions across the interface.

 To describe scattering at the normal-superfluid interface, we employ energy normalization with respect to the $z$-component of the momentum, rather than the volume normalization of Section \ref{subsec:BdG}.
-Informally, for a refelcted plane wave, our normalization would correspond to:

-where $v_z$ is the $z$-component of the group velocity, given by $\hbar v_z=\partial E/\partial k_z$, and $r$ represents a reflection coefficient.
-With this normalization, $|r|^2$ has the correct meaning as a ratio of probability fluxes, rather than a ratio of probability densities.
-This normalization is helpful when dealing with multiple scattering channels having potentially different group velocities.
+Energy normalization is helpful when dealing with multiple scattering channels having potentially different group velocities.
 Moving from the single-region solutions of Section \ref{subsec:BdG} to an interface problem also changes the Bogoliubov modes into scattering solutions that obey boundary conditions at the interface.
 We parameterize the scattering states in terms of their total energy and transverse momentum, which are both conserved, as well as the incident (\textit{in}) channel of the scattering process.
 The $\alpha$ and $\beta$ branches each have four channels, corresponding to a particle or hole incident on the interface from the left or right.
 Note that the $\alpha$ and $\beta$ branches have no cross-coupling due to conservation of spin~\cite{de_jong1995andreev}.

 We express the total current densities of spin up and spin down in terms of the contributions of each Bogoliubov mode: